FBI investigating Tesla vehicles shot and set on fire at facility in Las Vegas

 “To those who might think that something like this is justifiable or potentially even admirable, we want you to know this is a federal crime,” Evans added.

-Last week, US Attorney General Pam Bondi announced an investigation and vowed to crack down on vandalism against Tesla vehicles and showrooms.
+Last week, Bondi announced an investigation and vowed to crack down on vandalism against Tesla vehicles and showrooms.

 “If you’re going to touch a Tesla, go to a dealership, do anything, you better watch out because we’re coming after you.
 And if you’re funding this, we’re coming after you.
 We’re going to find out who you are,” Bondi said on Fox Business.